lecode-official/mvvm-framework/System.Windows.Mvvm.NuGet/Readme.txt

 ﻿MVVM Framework
 ==============

-This MVVM framework was build on top of ReactiveUI.
+This MVVM Framework was build on top of ReactiveUI.
 It enhances ReactiveUI with a lot of utility functions such as windowing and navigation services.
 This project aims at building on those features that ReactiveUI shines in and provide extra functionality